Parsa-Sedigh/mastering-postgres-francis/4-indexing.md

 using this index.
 Selectivity is a good indicator **IF** the data is normally distributed.
 But if the data is highly skewed, we can benefit from an index on that col in queries that are looking for that skewed data.

+But to use an index:
+- query
+- data

 These factors could hide a useful index on a col. For example on a bool col, the selectivity on the whole rows of a col might be very close to 0, but on some query with `where x = true`, we could have a selectivity close to 1.